mlabuda2/nf-tower-docs/docs/faqs.md

     - 'noone@nowhere.org'
 ```

-All users not part of the trustedEmail will undergo approval process on Profile -> Admin -> Users page.
-Other clients have used this as a backup method if the SSO becomes unavailable.
+Users with email addresses other than the `trustedEmails` list will undergo an approval process on the Profile -> Admin -> Users page.
+This has been used effectively as a backup method for when SSO becomes unavailable.

 Note: The change above requires your containers to be rebuilt (ie, docker-compose down).
 Make sure your database is not ephemeral before issuing the docker-compose down command.
 Please refer to [this page](https://install.tower.nf/latest/docker-compose/) for more information.